 The technical centrepiece of the proof of Theorem~\ref{MT1} is replacing the primes by the Cram\'er model~\eqref{eq:Cramer}.

 To be more precise, we want to show in the language of the previous subsection that

-The key ingredient for this is showing that $\Lambda$ is Fourier-close to $r_P(n)$ with a power saving, up to an error term that is morally behaving like $o(r_P(n))$.
-We expect that this result may be useful for other purposes and state here a simplified version that assumes that there is no exceptional zero; see Theorem~\ref{thm:gallagher_application} for the full statement.
+The key ingredient for this is showing that $\Lambda$ is Fourier-close to $r_P(n)(1+o(1))$ with a power saving.
+Since it allows one to replace $\Lambda$ by a function that is on the one hand non-negative and on the other hand can be upper and lower bounded effectively by sieves, we expect that this result may be useful for other purposes.
+We state here a simplified version that assumes that there is no exceptional zero; see Theorem~\ref{thm:gallagher_application} for the full statement.

-\begin{theorem}[Fourier-approximating primes by Cram\'er] Let $\exp((\log N)^{1/2})\leq R^{10}\leq P\leq N^{1/5}$ and assume that there is no exceptional zero of level $R^2$ and quality $\kappa$ (see Definition \ref{def:exceptional}).
+\begin{theorem}[Fourier-approximating primes by Cram\'er model] Let $\exp((\log N)^{1/2})\leq R^{40}\leq P\leq N^{1/5}$ and assume that there is no exceptional zero of level $R^2$ and quality $\kappa$ (see Definition~\ref{def:exceptional}).
 Let $h_\xi$ be the multiplicative function supported on square-free integers only and given on the primes by

 and let